MatanElitzur/actions_tutorial__react_project_6/README.md

 in our example .github/actions/cached-deps

 Then we need to create an action.yml file inside it.
 This filr will be in any part of an action that we will create.

+# We eill create several custom actions
+1. .github/actions/cached-deps --> action for job caching used by several jobs.
+2. .github/actions/deploy-s3-javascript --> This is a javascript action